renovatebot/renovate/docs/usage/getting-started/installing-onboarding.md

 ### Configuration location

-The "Configure Renovate" PR will include a `renovate.json` file in the root directory, with suggested default settings.
+The "chore: Configure Renovate" PR will include a `renovate.json` file in the root directory, with suggested default settings.
 If you don't want a `renovate.json` file in your repository you can use one of the following files instead:

 - `renovate.json5`